iamnotnato/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * Required : A script that prints the result of POWER divided by DIVIDE, followed by a new line.

 > 💡*Fun Fact : Divide and rule policy, or divide and conquer, in politics and sociology is gaining and maintaining power divisively.*
+>
 > *Historically, this strategy was used in many different ways by empires seeking to expand their territories.*

 * **10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath**
   * File : [10-love_exponent_breath](./10-love_exponent_breath)
   * Required : A script that displays the result of BREATH to the power LOVE

-> 💡*Fun Fact : It is a good file that cuts iron without making a noise.
-Italian Proverbs.*
+> 💡*Fun Fact : Love is anterior to life, posterior to death, initial of creation, and the exponent of breath. - Emily Dickinson*

 * **11. There are 10 types of people in the world -- Those who understand binary, and those who don't**
   * File : [11-binary_to_decimal](./11-binary_to_decimal)
   * Required : A script that converts a number from base 2 to base 10.

-> 💡*Fun Fact : It is a good file that cuts iron without making a noise.
-Italian Proverbs.*
+> 💡*Joke : “There are only 10 types of people in the world: those who understand binary and those who don’t.” — Unknown.*

 * **12. Combination**
   * File : [12-combinations](./12-combinations)